 The Honor Guard's mission is to represent Shaw AFB and the Air Force in ceremonial functions both here at Shaw and the local area.
-Specific duties of the Honor Guard include: Rendering military honors for Air Force personnel and their family members during funeral services.
-Arrival and departure ceremonies for visiting dignitaries Change of Command/Retirement Ceremonies Other events to include Veterans Day parades Airman Leadership School graduation ceremonies Sporting events throughout South Carolina
+Specific duties of the Honor Guard include: Rendering military honors for Air Force personnel and their family members during funeral services, arrival and departure ceremonies for visiting dignitaries, change of command/retirement ceremonies, and other events to include Veterans Day parades, Airman Leadership School graduation ceremonies, and sporting events throughout South Carolina,

 The Honor Guard traces its beginning to May 1948 when Headquarters Command USAF was instructed to develop plans for an elite ceremonial unit comparable to those of other armed services.
 As a result, a ceremonial unit was activated within the Air Police Squadron in September 1948 with an authorized strength of 98 enlisted and two officers.
 However, due to transfers and personnel attrition, the end of the year found the Ceremonial Detachment, for all practical purposes, disbanded.
 It wasn't until March 1949 that sufficient personnel were assigned to enable the unit function.